bartekpacia/garden/posts/droidcon-berlin-2024.md

 if I hadn't been writing this stuff down!

 The worst part was definitely food that was provided on the venue – but for a different reason that last year.
 Last year the food was just bad.
 After waiting in a long queue, I took a few bites and threw it away.

-This year quality was much better – they had a whole floor for food trucks.
+This year quality was much better – they had a whole floor for food trucks – but there was not enough of it.
+On 2 out of 3 days, I didn't manage to get lunch, because they literally run out of them.

+Aside from that little hiccup, I'm glad I went.
+It was a great event.